castle-engine/android-libpng/README.md

 Use `make build`.
 This calls `ndk-build` to compile the libraries and copies them to _Castle Game Engine_ tree (assumed in `$CASTLE_ENGINE_PATH`).

+Right now, assumes using NDK 25, to have [16 KB ELF alignment](https://developer.android.com/guide/practices/page-sizes#ndk-build).

-Consistent with other CGE Android native libs, like https://github.com/castle-engine/android-freetype and https://github.com/castle-engine/android-openal .
+Consistent with other CGE Android native libs, like https://github.com/castle-engine/android-freetype and https://github.com/castle-engine/android-tremolo .

 ## Getting ndk-build